bluegreen-labs/phenograss-example/README.md

 This is a working example of the PhenoGrass model as described in the Nature Climate Change paper: ["Productivity of North American grasslands is increased under future climate scenarios despite rising aridity"](http://www.nature.com/nclimate/journal/vaop/ncurrent/full/nclimate2942.html) by myself and co-authors.

 Note that this work has been released under a [Affero Genaral Public License V3](http://www.affero.org/) and any use of this code is therefore bound to this agreement.
-In particular this means that source code which uses any part of the model, as described in the above publication and published here, will have to be open source and freely available to the public and me as original author.
+In particular this means that source code has to be open source and freely available to the public.
 The model as formulated here was built upon the framework by [Choler et al. 2010](http://www.biogeosciences.net/7/907/2010/).
-I'm indebted to the former authors for this framework.
+I'm indebted to the authors for this framework.

 ### Figure 1